Does Exercising When Pregnant Hurt The Baby?

 Benefits for the Baby

-Numerous studies have shown that not only is exercise not harmful to the baby, but that it is actually beneficial!
+Numerous studies have shown that not only is exercise not harmful to the baby, but that it is actually helps the baby be healthier!!!

 Benefits for the Person Growing the Baby